deepnetworkgmbh/adfToArm/docs/vsts_cicd.md

 Default ADF project also does not support NuGet packages, therefore we need to find a way to get compilator into the project without it.
 In terms of VSTS it can be done in two ways:
 * check in compiled AdfToArm tool into repository with ADF project
-* create class library with referenced AzureDataFactory.CICD nuget package and add it into Visual Studio solution with ADF project.
+* create a class library with referenced AzureDataFactory.CICD nuget package and add it into Visual Studio solution with ADF project.

 Here is described second possibility, because it allows convinient package updates, clear version history, smaller repository (obviously, compiled sources are much bigger than referenced NuGet package).